KhloudAlnufaie/Optimization_and_Metaheuristics/README.md

-# Metaheuristic-Based Hyperparameter Tuning on Deepfake Detection using Jaya Algorithm
+# Metaheuristic-Based Hyperparameter Tuning on Deepfake Video Detection using Jaya Algorithm

 ---
 This is a college project required for Optimization course (CS467) .<br>